Cheesecake Filled Chocolate Cake

 Danielle’s version has the fudge sauce artfully dripping down the sides of the cake.
 Well, apparently, that’s not my forte.
 So, instead of saving half the fudge for hot fudge sundaes, I used every spankin’ drop to ice the whole cake.
 That’s where the decadence x 3 comes in.

 Whoa, was this one amazing masterpiece.
 A sliver is all you need, unless you want a big slab instead of dinner.
 No judgement here!
-And if icing is not your thing, slices of this cake would be marvelous drizzled with fudge sauce!
+And if icing a cake is not your thing, slices of this cake would be marvelous drizzled with fudge sauce!
 Pour over the top and let it drip down the sides.
 Pop over to Danielle’s blog to see her presentation.

 Tips for Making a Cheesecake:

 There are a few tips that will make your cheesecake creamy and perfect every time.
 The texture of a cheesecake is extremely important so following a few key steps will make this achievable!

 - Make sure your ingredients are at room temperature.
 This is especially important for the eggs, cream cheese and any other dairy.
 This will ensure they blend in properly.
 You do not want little bits of cream cheese in your batter.

 - Add the eggs one at a time, making sure each is incorporated before the next is added.